Phileosopher/commonplace/technology.md

 Some people inclined toward technology find comfort in technology fully replacing in-person [interaction](people-conversation.md), but it's impossible without absurdly more powerful computers.
 We send a *lot* of information back-and-forth, with tons of context that draws from the entire interaction.
 This context includes a prioritized matrix of *forgetting* information proportionally to how far back it is and when it's no longer [useful](purpose.md).
 Even with something like a "hard" hologram, we'd always [intuitively](mind-feelings.md) [know](understanding.md) a person isn't there.

+APPLICATION: Without [changing human nature](politics-perfectsociety.md), the most technologically advanced society would be *very* [capitalistic](economics.md) and lean *very* heavily into [scientific values](science.md).

 ## Drawbacks

+All [social class divides](classes.md) are defined by energy scarcity.
+It may come in the form of electricity or oil right now, but can also be light, flowing water, atomic isotopes, hydrogen, or coal.

 Technology helps us dramatically to accomplish [purposes](purpose.md), but it's *awful* at helping us [define](understanding.md) them.
 People inundated with technology, especially [information technology](computers.md), tend to lose themselves in an existential fog until they [discover their essence](awareness.md) outside that technology again.